 Revenue from Consumer products is generated by match and other upfront fees for clicks or call transfers, as well as from closing fees, approval fees and upfront service and subscription fees.
 Closing fees are derived from lenders on certain auto loans, business loans, personal loans and student loans when the lender funds a loan with the consumer.
 Approval fees are derived from credit card issuers when the credit card consumer receives card approval from the credit card issuer.
-Upfront service fees and subscription fees are derived from consumers in the Company's credit services product.
-Upfront fees paid by consumers are recognized as revenue over the estimated time the consumer will remain a customer and receive services.
-Subscription fees are recognized over the period a consumer is receiving services.
+Upfront service fees and subscription fees were derived from consumers in the Company's credit services product.
+Upfront fees paid by consumers were recognized as revenue over the estimated time the consumer was expected to remain a customer and receive services.
+Subscription fees were recognized over the period a consumer was receiving services.
+As of the second quarter of 2023, the Company discontinued providing its credit services product to consumers and no longer receives upfront fees and subscription fees.